top of page

 grown-ups?

-The 'learning to read for pleasure' journey starts with PAM, with a focus on reducing cognitive load ie phonemes first (before graphemes) For some children only a few hours are needed, some (like Alf) need a lot more.
+The 'learning to read for pleasure' journey starts with Speech Sound Play, facilitating PAM, with a focus on reducing cognitive load ie phonemes first (before graphemes) For some children only a few hours are needed, some (like Alf) need a lot more.

-To bypass the lack of teacher training and awareness around phonemic awareness (and why this specific aspect of phonological awareness matters) and the IPA, I am developing a range of tech solutions that children can quickly use independently after working through PAM.
-Parents and Early Years teachers can follow the PAM handbook and join a support group.
-They will be able to go from 'speech to print' and also from 'print to speech' and have fun mapping words without constraints.
+To bypass the lack of teacher training and awareness around phonemic awareness (and why this specific aspect of phonological awareness matters) and the IPA, I am developing a range of tech solutions that children can quickly use independently after working through the Speech Sound Play Plan.
+Parents and Early Years teachers can follow the handbook and ensure that their child is able to go from 'speech to print' and also from 'print to speech' and have fun mapping words without constraints.
 Phonemic awareness is key.

 The graphemes don't really matter at first, even though we embed the monsters within them (so that when they are ready, they start to take notice)

-I will be designing teacher training courses so that teachers and tutors can deliver PAM here in the UK, whihc is part of the Speech Sound Pics (SSP) Approach.
+I will be designing teacher training courses so that teachers and tutors can deliver this here in the UK, and in Australia if using the Speech Sound Pics (SSP) Approach.
 It would be easier in Australia as there are so many amazing and highly skilled Speech Sound Pics (SSP) Approach teachers, but 'Speech Sound Monsters' are a totally new concept to UK teachers as they link with IPA phonetic symbols rather than graphemes.
 At this point, due to DfE recommendations around how phonics be taught, I am not launching the SSP approach here for KS1 classrooms because it is not 'synthetic phonics'.
+The phonics content is learned in half the time, however - with children passing the PSC before starting Year 1.

-For a 1:1 Speech Sound Therapy learning package, delivered by myself over 4 weeks with EHC-funded students, this equates to at least 20 hours of my time and includes the resources used.
+I offer a 1:1 Speech Sound Mapping package, delivered by myself over 10 weeks with EHC-funded students, whereby I train the teacher to understand that child's needs.
 My doctoral work centres around 'Orthographic Interference': most skilled readers (who may be teaching phonics) cannot accurately map an alarming number of everyday words that children use in KS1.
 This skill is vital if they are to help children develop phonemic and orthographic awareness and transition towards orthographic mapping.
 My doctoral work also focuses on 'Screen and Intervene' strategies for teachers tasked with teaching phonics.

 The journey towards 'orthographic mapping' (reading without conscious effort) is different for each child because we are building on their schema.
-It starts with Phonemic Awareness Mastery and transitions to Orthographic Awareness and the development of Orthographic Knowledge.
+It starts with Phonemic Awareness Mastery and transitions to Orthographic Awareness and the development of Orthographic Knowledge via word mapping mastery.

 Avery (just turned 3) would understand the content in the clip shown below, but not necessarily an 8-year-old who has been learning with print-to-speech (synthetic) phonics.
 After phonemic awareness 'Discovery Screening', children work through their own Phonemic Awareness Mastery Program, which transitions to include Sound Pics (graphemes).
 I design this program based on each child’s needs.
 Clips like this (below) are also used to train adults.
 Even though they may seem as if designed for children, I prefers to train in this way as it is easier for adults to apply new learning directly to their child or student.
 I gives 'the grown-ups' what they need when they need it, just as I want parents to learn to do with their child.

-Many children simply need the Phonemic Awareness Program (PAM) and will then be able to learn to read with a traditional phonics approach.
+Many children simply need t develop phonemic awareness via Speech Sound Play and will then be able to learn to read more easily, even with a synthetic phonics programme.
 Phonemic awareness—the ability to identify, segment, and blend speech sounds—is the magic ingredient.
 The learning journey is designed around the child, and their age (and any learning differences) impacts this design.
 It is easier to start when children are babies as there is no 'rush' to phonics or to read fluently.

 This is, in part, why we are seeking grant funding to roll out phonemic awareness Discovery Screening sessions with 3-year-olds, whom we again check at 4 before they start school.
 By identifying at-risk children, we can give parents (and their EY teachers/childminders) the information and support they need as we predict they will have difficulties learning to read when they start school and are going to have to learn with synthetic phonics (if they attend a government-maintained school).
 As 1 in 4 children start Reception without phonemic awareness, and 1 in 4 leave primary school unable to read at minimum levels, this early prediction of difficulties is vital.